The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Get Wishlist by CustomerId
-Returns the list of wishlists that belong to the given customer id (Customer ID is the TWC internal identifier).
+Returns the collection of wishlists that belong to the given customer id (Customer ID is the TWC internal identifier).

+The returned list is paginated - 20 default (50 maximum).
+The API will respond with the number of wishlists returned in the page, and the wishlistID for the for the last wishlist returned for that response, which should then be used for the  subsequent API call to retrieve the next page.

 If no wishlists exist, this method returns a ResourceNotFound error.